The Oracle Part 1

 83. Consequently, it is fundamental that we don't manipulate the conceptualised process of thinking impigrously.

-85. This conversion can epitomise the state of the mind and soul gradually.
+85. This unique conversion can epitomise the state of the mind and soul gradually, in its optimal manifestation.

 86. What thought provides is a methodical way to better understand the operation of the mind and how it functions properly.

-87. Without its structure, every action of logos is rendered with futility and dissolution.
+87. Without its structure, every action of logos is rendered inefficient and, with futility and dissolution.

-88. The entire period that involves the mind, our knowledge, logic, wisdom, intellect, cognisance and thought is a coherent cohesion.
+88. The entire period that involves the mind, our knowledge, logic, wisdom, intellect, consciousness and thought is a coherent cohesion.

-89. What then exemplifies the precept of logos is the genuine form of philosophy we aspire to obtain.
+89. What then exemplifies the precept of logos is the genuine form of the continuum of philosophy we aspire to obtain.

 90. There is a conclusive pattern to thought and when we utilise it in an effective manner, we find the wonder of the mind.

-92. Often, we ascribe the theory that the mind is empty, without them.
+92. Often, we ascribe the theory that the mind is totally empty without them and non-essential in nature.

 93. To acknowledge that, we must denote the fact that although we are conscious through instinct and intuition, it is thought that supplies the mind, with immeasurable ideas and opinions.

-94. We are not truly guaranteed by logos, if we do not apply any resemblance of thought.
+94. We are not truly guaranteed by logos, if we do not apply any true resemblance of thought and synesis.

-95. Within the general concept of logos, we have knowledge that sustains our mind.
+95. Within the general concept of logos, we have knowledge that sustains our mind and is a metonymy of philosophy.

-96. When we cogitate, we think.
-When we enforce action, we are using expression.
+96. When we cogitate, we are thinking.
+When we enforce action, we are using a form of unmistakable expression.

-97. Thought is a clear indication that we are in control of our awareness.
+97. Thought is a clear indication that we are in control of our awareness, when the mind is lucid and transparent.

 98. The transparent demonstration of that illustration is the creativity we possess, from the inmost depths of our minds.

-99. And from that creativity, we can measure the amount of our thoughts presented.
+99. And from that developing creativity, we can measure the actual amount of our thoughts calculated and presented in our transeunt actions.

-100. In the end, the elements of knowledge, wisdom, logic, intellect, cognisance and thought form the concept of logos.
+100. In the end, the elements of knowledge, wisdom, logic, intellect, consciousness and thought form the concept of logos.